Thiago Cunha: Port F.C.

-Despite a successful 2015 season where Chonburi finished fourth, at the end of the season Cunha announced he would be joining Thai Port F.C. despite the fact that the club had been relegated. on 29 August 2016 it was announced that Cunha was leaving Port F.C. after scoring five goals in 21 matches.
+Despite a successful 2015 season where Chonburi finished fourth, at the end of the season Cunha announced he would be joining Thai Port despite the fact that the club had been relegated. on 29 August 2016 it was announced that Cunha was leaving Thai Port after scoring five goals in 21 matches.

 International career

 In 2014 Cunha became a naturalized citizen of East Timor.
 On 19 January 2017, the Asian Football Confederation found, however, that he had a falsified Timorese birth or baptismal certificate.

-Subsequently, they declared Cunha and eleven other Brazilian footballers ineligible to represent East Timor.
+Subsequently, they declared Cunha and eleven other Brazilian men's footballers ineligible to represent East Timor.
 In Cunha's case, he did not register international matches played for the Southeast Asian country.